Uber drivers go on strike in London and U.S. ahead of IPO, early protests sparse

 A few dozen protesters gathered at a rally in London.
 Another dozen attended a protest at about 9 a.m.
 EDT (1300 GMT) near Wall Street in Manhattan.
 At Uber’s headquarters in the borough of Queens in New York City, about 100 people gathered in the morning, but their numbers dwindled to a few dozen or so at 1 p.m., when a rally was scheduled.
 Uber has 3 million drivers globally.

 Around a hundred people attended a rally in San Francisco, Uber’s home town.
-Driver and organizer Rebecca Stack-Martinez said that widespread media coverage made the strike a success, adding that organizing in the gig economy of part-time, contract labor was difficult.
+Driver and organizer Rebecca Stack-Martinez said that widespread media coverage made the strike a success, adding that organising in the gig economy of part-time, contract labour was difficult.

 “There is no directory out there of who’s driving, how many drivers, how we can reach them,” she said.
 “And so we have to be really creative about how we get to drivers and get them involved in the movement.”